SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Experimental Results

 For LLM-based approaches, we further use \revised{success probability} to evaluate the probability of successful generation for a program in 10 times trials due to the randomness inherent in the generated content by LLMs. \revised{We can observe that \tool achieves an overall success probability of 59.97\%, which is significantly higher than the values of conversational generation and AutoSpec (35.95\% and 46.13\% respectively).
 AutoSpec is not equipped with any feedback-refine mechanism.
 Although conversational generation can refine the intermediate results through conversation with LLM, there still exists detailed errors that cannot be fixed, since root causes of errors are difficult for LLMs to reason.
 Compared to these approaches, \tool, equipped with conversational generation and mutation-based generation, is more reliable with higher probabilities and lower chances of randomness to generate verifiable specifications.} From the results from SV-COMP and \textit{SpecGenBench}, we can find that our proposed approach is orthogonal to different datasets.

 Presented in Fig.~\ref{fig:venn} is the Venn diagram of the programs in \textit{SpecGenBench} for which \tool and baseline approaches successfully generated verifiable specifications.
 It is noteworthy that \tool generates verifiable specifications for 7 programs that other baselines fail to yield, where 5 are from the Nested Loop, with the rest 2 from the Single-path Loop.
-Further investigation of these programs reveals that they are relatively complicated, making it challenging for the baseline approaches to be correctly generated.
+Further investigation of these programs reveals that they are relatively complicated and challenging to handle.

 \revised{Overall, it takes on average 7.07 verifier calls for the conversational approach per execution, whereas the figure is 16.19 and 15.51 for AutoSpec and \tool, respectively.
 Under our experimental settings, the maximum number of rounds for conversation is set to 10, so conversational generation naturally finishes execution faster than the other two approaches, but with relatively poor performance.
 In comparison, AutoSpec and \tool take more verifier calls to filter the LLM-generated results and produce more reliable results.
 Specifically, \tool displays a slight advantage over AutoSpec, indicating that \tool can achieve better performance compared to AutoSpec in the same or even shorter period of time.}